How do I apply for an apprenticeship?

-An apprenticeship takes between one and five years to complete, depending upon the level of apprenticeship and the industry sector.
+An apprenticeship takes between one and five years to complete, depending upon the level of apprenticeship and the industry/ sector.

-What types of apprenticeship are there?
+What types of apprenticeships are there?

-- Intermediate or entry level – this is a great starting point for anyone 16 or over wanting to learn some basic skills.
+- Intermediate or entry-level – this is a great starting point for anyone 16 or over wanting to learn some basic skills.
 They usually last one or two years and will give you an equivalent NVQ level 2/BTEC.